[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Old Man of Storrs

 If you love to hike and enjoy stunning vistas, this is for you.
 The rock formations at the top of this hike are the reason to make it to the top, but the scenery is beautiful enough to warrant a shorter hike.
-Be aware the sign at the bottom shows the hike to only be a little over a kilometer, and after hiking for over a mile, I was nowhere near the top.
+Be aware the sign at the bottom shows the hike only to be a little over a kilometer, and after hiking for over a mile, I was nowhere near the top.

 There is a parking lot at the bottom and good directions.